concur/developer.concur.com/api-reference/direct-connects/hotel-service.markdown

 </Errors>
 ```

-Concur will process error codes automatically to create errror messages for users.
+Concur will process error codes automatically to create error messages for users.
 ShortText information should be used to provide more details for debugging purposes.

 Error codes recommended for specific errors